mariyatom/Tic-Tac-Toe-Game/README.md

 Read your code again from top to bottom and make sure you understand everything that is happening.
 If it's still feeling mysterious to you, consider _deleting it all_ and doing it again from scratch.
 Repetition is key when it comes to learning new and complicated things.
 Take some time to reflect on what you did in this challenge and what you have learned.

+Remember to add, commit your code and push!

 Congratulations!
 You made a videogame.
 Check out some of these stretch feature suggestions if you would like to keep working on this project, or please move onto the next exercise when you're ready.

 ## Stretch ideas